Crosley Field: Home runs

-Neighbors

 Across the left field wall on York Street, a sign on the Superior Towel and Linen Service plant advertised a downtown clothier, Seibler Suits, which rewarded any player hitting the sign with a suit.
 Wally Post, who won 11, led the Reds in this unofficial statistical category; Willie Mays led all visitors with seven.
 Its demolition in the early-1960s netted 38 parking spaces.